39 Cheap Ways to Feed Your Chickens: Without Buying Feed!

 39. Just About Anything Else

 Chickens have diverse diets and can thrive without store-bought feed.
-Chicken aren’t picky eaters – they peck at sand, rocks, bugs, and many other things.
+Chickens aren’t picky eaters – they peck at sand, rocks, bugs, and many other things.
 Offering them a variety of foods, including homemade feed and treats, enhances their nutrition, keeps them active, and saves you money.

 Can You Raise Chickens Without Commercial Feed?